-Population and Precaution Drug Elderly Pediatrics Renal Dysfunction Hepatic Dysfunction Pregnancy and Nursing amlodipine/ atorvastatin Safety and efficacy in elderly patients have not been established.
-Safety and efficacy in children have not been established.
-Safety and efficacy of atorvastatin in children <10 years and amlodipine in children <6 years of age have not been established No dosage adjustment required.
-Contraindicated in active liver disease.
-Pregnancy Category X Unknown whether atorvastatin is excreted in breast milk; not recommended. ezetimibe/ atorvastatin The maximum dosage limit is 10/80 mg once daily for most patients.
+Elderly patients have decreased clearance of amlodipine; lower initial doses of amlodipine may be required.
+Safety and efficacy of atorvastatin in children < 10 years and amlodipine in children < 6 years of age have not been established become pregnant.
+Contraindicated for use during breastfeeding. ezetimibe/ atorvastatin The maximum dosage limit is 10/80 mg once daily for most patients.
 Safety and efficacy have not been established.
 No dosage adjustment is needed.
 Contraindicated in patients with active hepatic disease or unexplained transaminase elevations.
-Unclassified [†] Contraindicated for use during pregnancy and in women who may become pregnant.
+Unclassified† Contraindicated for use during pregnancy and in women who may become pregnant.
 Contraindicated for use during breastfeeding. ezetimibe/ simvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients; prescribe with caution.
 Safety and efficacy in children < 10 years old have not been established.
 Use with caution doses exceeding 10/20 mg in patients with moderate to severe renal dysfunction.
 Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
-Pregnancy Category X Unknown whether excreted in breast milk; not recommended.
+Pregnancy Category X Unknown whether excreted in breast milk; contraindicated during breastfeeding.